weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-ONE.png" alt="Write consistency ONE" width="60%"/></p>

-*Figure below: a replicated Weaviate setup with Write Consistency of QUORUM (n/2+1).
+*Figure below: a replicated Weaviate setup with Write Consistency of `QUORUM` (n/2+1).
 There are 8 nodes in total, out of which 3 replicas.*

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-QUORUM.png" alt="Write consistency QUORUM" width="60%"/></p>

-*Figure below: a replicated Weaviate setup with Write Consistency of ALL.
+*Figure below: a replicated Weaviate setup with Write Consistency of `ALL`.
 There are 8 nodes in total, out of which 3 replicas.*

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-ALL.png" alt="Write consistency ALL" width="60%"/></p>

 ### Tunable Read Consistency

 Read operations are GET queries to data objects in Weaviate.
-Like write, read consistency is tunable, to ONE, QUORUM or ALL.
+Like write, read consistency is tunable, to `ONE`, `QUORUM` or `ALL`.

 :::note
 With v1.17, read consistency is tunable only for Get-Objects-By-ID type requests.
 All read requests (including searches) will be added in v1.18.
-Read requests other than Get-Objects-By-ID have a read consistency of ALL.
+Read requests other than Get-Objects-By-ID have a read consistency of `ALL`.
 :::

 Possible Read Consistency levels are:
 * **ONE** - a read response must be returned by at least one replica.
 This is the fastest (most available), but least consistent option.
-* **QUORUM** - a response must be returned by QUORUM amount of replica nodes.
-QUORUM is calculated as _n / 2 + 1_, where _n_ is the number of replicas (replication factor).
+* **QUORUM** - a response must be returned by `QUORUM` amount of replica nodes. `QUORUM` is calculated as _n / 2 + 1_, where _n_ is the number of replicas (replication factor).
 For example, using a replication factor of 6, the quorum is 4, which means the cluster can tolerate 2 replicas down.
 * **ALL** - a read response must be returned by all replicas.
 The read operation will fail if at least one replica fails to respond.
 This is the most consistent, but 'slowest' (least available) option.

 Examples: